quot3s/quot3s.github.io/quotes6.md

   </div>

 <div class="quote-card">
-    <div class="quote-text">When nerds live in their bubble, they are missing out on the real world.</div>
+    <div class="quote-text">When nerds live in their own bubble, they are missing out on the real world.</div>
   </div>

 <div class="quote-card">